How to Backup Data Before Flashing a Custom ROM

 Google One allows you to back up your phone’s data to the cloud

 The standard free plan gives you 15GB of cloud storage.
-If your files exceed this, you will need to purchase additional storage for your Google account.
+If your files go over this limit, you will need to purchase additional storage for your Google account.

 Here’s everything that will be backed up to Google’s cloud storage via Google One